-6. Because the granularity of bits that can be read increases as powers of 2, the number of possible messages that can be read can be said to increase exponentially.
+6. Because the granularity of bits that can be read increases as powers of 2, the number of possible messages that can be read tends to increase exponentially.

 This mimics learning as we usually encounter it: the more we know, the more we can know, and shows how entropy measures may vary according to the measurer.
 (A child might understand a allegorical story at face value, i.e. she would gather less meaning).

 3. From systems consisting of multiple bits to living systems